 I also cover the syllabus for the post Grade 8 Electric Guitar Performance Diploma.
 Four Diploma levels are available from DipLCM to FLCM (equivalent to a Masters Degree on the National Qualification Framework).

-To date (Summer term 2017), I am extremely proud that my students hold the following record ...
+To date (January 2018), I am extremely proud that my students hold the following record ...